 Farmers Markets and Farm Stands

-Local farms and farmers markets throughout Clark County provide residents with a wide variety of delicious, locally grown fruits and vegetables.
+Local farms and farmers markets throughout Clark County offer a wide variety of delicious, locally grown fruits and vegetables.

 - Eating more fruits and vegetables increases your intake of vitamins, minerals and antioxidants

 - There is less packaging

 - Supports your community and the local economy

 - Supports a healthy local food system and improves community food security

-Clark County residents wanting to buy locally grown food direct from farmers have many options.
-The farm finder website, hosted by Washington State University, is a great way to find farm stands, u-pick location, community supported agriculture options and other sources of locally grown produce.
+Clark County residents who want to buy locally-grown food direct from farmers have many options.
+The farm finder website, hosted by Washington State University, is a great way to find farm stands, u-pick locations, community supported agriculture options, and other sources of locally grown produce.